1 9 7 5 (UK)

 Andrew Sachs (pictured at right) portrayed Manuel as a frightened rabbit, often flinching in Basil’s presence, expecting and usually receiving punishment for errors he was usually unaware he had committed.

-In ‘The Germans’, try as he might to ‘not mention the war’, eccentric Basil confirms with his German guests that their meal order is “two eggs mayonnaise, a prawn Goebbels, a Hermann Goering and four Colditz salads”.
+In ‘The Germans’, try as he might to ‘not mention the war’, Basil (who has received a crack on the head) confirms with his German guests that their meal order is “two eggs mayonnaise, a prawn Goebbels, a Hermann Goering and four Colditz salads” before launching into a hysterical parody of Hitler, goose-stepping around the dining room.

 A US adaptation of Fawlty Towers, titled Snavely (aka Chateau Snavely), transferred the Torquay hotel setting to an off-highway hotel in middle America.